opendevstack/ods-quickstarters/e2e-cypress/files/README.md

 Run `npm start` to develop the e2e tests.
 The tests will automatically rebuild and run, if you change any of the source files.
 Ideally the test will run against a local instance of the front end, e.g. `http://localhost:4200` for an Angular app.
 This destination is configurable in the `cypress.json` file.

+## Reports
+From [Merging reports across spec files](https://docs.cypress.io/guides/tooling/reporters#Merging-reports-across-spec-files): each spec file is processed completely separately during each cypress run execution.
+Thus each spec run overwrites the previous report file.
+To preserve unique reports for each specfile, use the [hash] in the mochaFile filename.

+In order to generate one xml report per test type (installation, integration and acceptance) we use the junit-report-merger tool.
+See _junit-*-report_ in package.json.

 ## E2e test user authentication

 This quickstarter provides a login command for Azure SSO with MSALv2 (`./support/msalv2-login.ts`) as well as sample code for a generic login (`./support/generic-login.ts`).